Tosier is an innovative bean-to-bar craft chocolate company hand-making flavoursome and award-winning chocolate in small batches.

 unrefined organic cane sugar

-Crafting chocolate in six kilo microbatches, we only make a limited number of bars from each harvest.
+Crafting chocolate in eight kilo micro-batches, we only make a limited number of bars from each harvest.

 Alto Beni Cacao, Bolivia - 2016 harvest